+I heard Cormac in silence.
+My tears began to flow.
 I hid them with my aged locks.
 The king perceived my grief.
-"Son of Conachar!" he said, "is the son of Semo low?
+"Son of Conachar!" he said, "is the son of Semo\ low?
 Why bursts the sigh in secret?
 Why descends the tear?
-Comes the car-borne Torlath?
+Comes the carborne Torlath?
 Comes the sound of red-haired Cairbar?
-They come! for I behold thy grief.
-Mossy Tura's chief is low!
-Shall I not rush to battle?
-But I cannot lift the spear!
-O had mine arm the strength of Cuthullin, soon would Cairbar fly; the fame of my fathers would be renewed; and the deeds of other times!"
+They come ! for I behold thy grief.
+Mossy Tura's chief is low !
+Shall I not rush to

+\ Cuthullin is called the king of Tura, from a castle of that name on the coast of Ulster, where he dwelt, before he undertook the management of the affairs of Ireland, in the minority of Cormac. battle ?
+But I cannot lift the spear !
+O had mine arm the strength of Cuthullin, soon would Cairbar fly; the fame of my fathers would be renewed; and the deeds of other times !"

 He took his bow.
 The tears flow down, from both his sparkling eyes.
 Grief saddens round.
 The bards bend forward, from their hundred harps.
-The lone blast touched their trembling strings.
-The sound † is sad and low!
+The Ione blast touched their trembling strings.
+The sound \ is sad and low !
 A voice is heard at a distance, as of one in grief.
-It was Carril of other times, who came from dark Slimora. † He told of the fall of Cuthullin.
+It was Carril of other times, who came from dark Slimora †.
+He told of the fall of Cuthullin.
 He told of his mighty deeds.
 The people were scattered round his tomb.
 Their arms lay on the ground.
-They had forgot the war, for he, their fire, was seen no more!
+They had forgot the war; for he, their fire, was seen no more !